 The Old Post Office Pavilion, built from 1982 to 1899, is a 10-story Romanesque Revival-style building, located in the heart of Washington, DC between the White House and the U. S. Capitol Building.
 It is prominently located near many of the city’s hotels, museums, national monuments, and other attractions.
-The historic property was restored by Trump organization and reopened as a luxury hotel in late 2016.
-Read more about the Trump International Hotel.
+The historic property was restored by the Trump organization and reopened as a luxury hotel in late 2016.
 The Old Post Office Building is the second-tallest structure in the nation's capital, after the Washington Monument.

 The building was listed in the National Register of Historic Places in 1973.
 The building's glass-enclosed elevator on the clock tower's south side provides visitor access to the observation deck.

 Address: 1100 Pennsylvania Avenue, NW.
 Washington, DC (202) 289-4224.

 Closest Metro: Federal Triangle or Metro Center stations.